modmore/docs/en/01_Commerce/v1/75_Developer/Guides/01_Bootstrapping_a_Module.md

 Done.
 ```

-If you need to add more settings again down the line, you can safely re-run it again, it will not duplicate any existing settings or namespaces.
+If you need to add more settings again down the line, you can safely re-run the bootstrap again, it will not duplicate any existing settings or namespaces.

 ## And... done!

 That should get your module up and running!

 Navigate to Extras > Commerce > Configuration > Modules and find your module in the list.
-If it's not there, there may be an issue with the Composer autoloaderor your module naming (see the step about editing the namespace).
+If it's not there, there may be an issue with the Composer autoloader or your module naming (see the step about editing the namespace).

 If you're not comfortable with Composer, you don't have to use the autoloader, but you'll need to manually add the module to the modx_commerce_modules database table in that case.

 Assuming your module showed up, and you enabled it, let's make it do something.
 Some ideas...